-Note: Prospective Spanish majors and minors who do not enter with a strong background in Spanish will need to take Intensive Elementary Spanish and Intensive Intermediate Spanish before beginning their course of study.
+Note: Prospective Spanish majors and minors who do not demonstrate proficiency in Spanish will need to take SPN 1105 Intensive Elementary Spanish and SPN 2105 Intensive Intermediate Spanish before beginning their course of study.
 None of these introductory courses may be counted toward the Spanish electives required for the major or minor.

-MINOR: After Intensive Elementary Spanish and Intensive Intermediate Spanish or demonstrated language proficiency, this minor consists of 12 hours to include the following:
+MINOR A minor in Spanish consists of 12 hours to include the following:

-- SPN 2203 Conversation
+SPN 2203 Conversation

-- 3113 Advanced Grammar and Composition
+3113 Advanced Grammar and Composition

-- 3123 Latin American Civilization
+3123 Latin-American Civilization